eddychu/eddychu.github.io/content/the-life-and-death-of-a-component/index.md

 }
 ```

-when react start to render our Message component, the constructor is the first method to be called.
-Then a static function getDerivedStateFromProps is called to give us a chance to change the state based on initial props. after the render function, the dom element is finally added to the dom, then react calls componentDidMount() function, after this step the dom element is finally accessible.
+In this example, the Message class constructor is the first method to be called.
+Then a static function getDerivedStateFromProps is called automatically to give us a chance to change the state based on initial props.
+With the execution of the render() function, the dom element gets added to the dom.
+Then React calls componentDidMount() function.
+After this, the real dom element created by Message is finally accessible.

 ## Updating: A change of state

+Updating phase starts when the state changes, through this.setState() function.

 ```javascript
 class Message extends Component {